 To confirm a long-run co-integrated relationship between real money balances, we chose broad money (M2), real GDP for scale variable and call money rate for opportunity cost variable.
-Nominal money balances were deflated by using CPI to obtain the time series of real money balances.
-Moreover, log of real GDP as well as real money balances were used while real interest rates were used in level form.
+5 Nominal money balances were deflated by using CPI to obtain the time series of real money balances.
+Moreover, log of real GDP as well as real money balances were used while real interest rates (nominal interest rates adjusted with inflation) were used in level form.
 It may be noted that real call money rate was used which is short run borrowing rate in inter-bank market and equivalent to Federal Funds Rate in USA.
-Data was obtained from various issues of Economic Survey of Pakistan and the SBP annual reports.
+Data is obtained from various issues of Economic Survey and SBP Annual Reports.
 All estimations were done by using EViews version 3.1.
 All of these variables were found to be I(1) (Table 1).